github/docs/content/get-started/using-github/github-mobile.md

 ### Adding, switching, or signing out of accounts

 You can sign into mobile with a personal account on {% data variables.product.prodname_ghe_server %}.
-At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} **Profile**, then tap {% octicon "plus" aria-label="The plus icon" %} **Add Enterprise Account**.
+At the bottom of the app, long-press {% octicon "person" aria-hidden="true" %} **Profile**, then tap {% octicon "plus" aria-hidden="true" %} **Add Enterprise Account**.
 Follow the prompts to sign in.

 After you sign into mobile with a personal account on {% data variables.product.prodname_ghe_server %}, you can switch between the account and your account on {% data variables.product.prodname_dotcom_the_website %}.
-At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} **Profile**, then tap the account you want to switch to.
+At the bottom of the app, long-press {% octicon "person" aria-hidden="true" %} **Profile**, then tap the account you want to switch to.

 If you no longer need to access data for your personal account on {% data variables.product.prodname_ghe_server %} from {% data variables.product.prodname_mobile %}, you can sign out of the account.
-At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} **Profile**, swipe left on the account to sign out of, then tap **Sign out**.
+At the bottom of the app, long-press {% octicon "person" aria-hidden="true" %} **Profile**, swipe left on the account to sign out of, then tap **Sign out**.

 ## Supported languages for {% data variables.product.prodname_mobile %}